Skip to main content

 CLOSED.

+Open Wed.-Sat. only.
+Closed Sun-Tues.
 Chinook - min. size 22”.
 Other salmon species - no min. size.
-Daily limit 2.
-Up to 1 Chinook may be retained.
-Release wild Chinook.
+Daily limit 2 including no more than 1 Chinook.
+Release chum and wild Chinook.

 No min. size.
 Daily limit 2.
 Release Chinook and chum.

 Chinook - min. size 22”.
 Other salmon species - no min. size.
-Daily limit 2.
-Release chum.
+Daily limit 2 including no more than 1 Chinook.
+Release chum and wild Chinook.
+Additional Chinook openings may occur based on available quota.
+Check the WDFW website.

 No min. size.
 Daily limit 2.
 Release Chinook and chum.